near/docs/docs/tutorials/contracts/token.md

 sidebar_label: Issue a Token
 ---

-We have pre-built a template for this tutorial hosted on [near.dev](https://examples.near.org/token-contract-as) called "Token Contract in AssemblyScript".
+We have pre-built a template for this tutorial called [Token Contract in AssemblyScript](https://github.com/near-examples/token-contract-as).
 You can try running the application right away to see the code interacting with the blockchain -- just click **Open in Gitpod**.

 In this tutorial we'll build this application from scratch.